apache/openwhisk-devtools/knative-build/runtimes/javascript/README.md

 ```
 </details>

-## Intsall the BuildTemplate for the NodeJS runtime
+## Install the BuildTemplate for the NodeJS runtime

 ```
 $ kubectl apply --filename buildtemplate.yaml